linode/docs/docs/guides/uptime/loadbalancing/configure-failover-for-haproxy-on-akamai/index.md

 ## Test Failover

-FRRouting on the backup server monitors the primary server’s status using a "ping-like" test.
+FRRouting on the backup server monitors the primary server's status using a "ping-like" test.
 If the primary does not respond, the backup automatically takes over, providing continuous access to backend services.

 To test failover, follow these steps: